 We have just launched an exciting racing syndicate - please click here for more information and details on how to get involved.

 Son of former scrum-half Nick and brother to hooker Tom, Leicester Tigers is in the blood of scrum-half Ben Youngs.

-Players’ Player of the Year, supporters’ Young Player of the Year and RPA Young Player in 2009/10, he ended that season with a try in the Premiership Final win over Saracens.
+Players’ Player of the Year, Supporters’ Young Player of the Year and RPA Young Player in 2009/10, he ended that season with a try in the Premiership Final win over Saracens.

-He marked his 100th appearance with a try in the win at Sale Sharks in October 2012 and then saw his 80-metre solo try at Bath voted Try of the Year at the RPA Awards.
+He marked his 100th appearance with a try in the win at Sale Sharks in October 2012 and then saw an 80-metre solo try at Bath voted Try of the Year at the RPA Awards.

 Youngs played in his fifth Premiership Final in 2013 and collected a fourth league title of his career before joining brother Tom and four of their clubmates on the victorious British & Irish Lions tour to Australia.

 By 2014/15 Ben was leading Tigers as skipper in the absence of club captain Ed Slater and passing 50 Tests with England before playing in the Grand Slam triumph a year later.